koflex1914/FUTURE-CS-02/README.md

 #FUTURE_CS_02 – SOC Task 2: Security Alert Monitoring & Incident Response

 This repository contains my work for Task 2 of my cybersecurity internship.
-The objective was to analyze simulated security logs using a SIEM tool (Splunk Cloud), detect suspicious activity, classify incidents, and generate a report with recommendations.
+The objective was to analyze simulated security logs using a SIEM tool (Splunk Enterprise), detect suspicious activity, classify incidents, and generate a report with recommendations.

 ##🧠 What I Did